 The procedure your physician recommends will depend on many factors such as the symptoms you are experiencing and the location of the involved nerve root.

 The majority of symptoms of a pinched nerve in the neck will get better over time.
-Sometimes pain will go away in days or weeks, for others it may take longer.
+Sometimes the pain will go away in days or weeks, for others, it may take longer.
 Nonsurgical treatments are effective in most of these cases.

 In some cases, if pinched nerves do not improve on their own a patient may need to seek surgical treatment.

 Learn more about treatment options for neck and back pain at OrthoIndy.